secorolab/eddie_navigation/README.md

-# Navigation of Eddie robot in Gazebo
+# Navigation of Eddie robot

+> [!NOTE]
-This repository provides configured ROS2 mapping, localisation, and navigation packages for the Eddie robot in Gazebo simulator.
+> This repository provides configured ROS2 mapping, localisation, and navigation packages for the Eddie robot in Gazebo simulator.

 ## ROS and Gazebo